NiLuJe/kfmon/README.md

 # Things to watch out for

 * KFMon will abort if any of the watched files cannot be found when it starts up.
-It will also abort at runtime if any of the watched files is deleted.
+It will also abort at runtime if any of the watched files are deleted.
 * KFMon will only parse config files at boot.
   * Meaning you will need to reboot your device after adding new config files or modifying or removing existing ones ;).
   * If it's a new config file, try to make sure it points to a file that has already been processed by Nickel (after an USBMS plug/eject session, for instance) to save you some puzzlement ;).